seanhenry/SwiftMockGeneratorForXcode/README.md

 ## Nomenclature

-Despite being called a Mock Generator, this plugin actually generates something closer to a spy and stub.
-The word 'mock', whilst not technically correct, has been used because test doubles such as spies, mocks, and stubs have become colloquially known as mocks.
+Despite being called a Mock Generator, this plugin actually generates a spy, stub or dummy.
+The word 'mock', whilst not technically correct, has been used because test doubles such as spies, mocks, and stubs have become commonly known as mocks.

 ## Build